savoirfairelinux/jami-client-qt/INSTALL.md

 ### Qt from our repo (recommended)

 If your distribution is supported, we provide a Qt package (libqt-jami) on our repo.
-The files will be installed in `/usr/lib/libqt-jami`.
+The files will be installed to `/usr/lib/libqt-jami` on Debian-like distributions.
+For RPM based distributions the files will be installed to `/usr/lib64/qt-jami`.

 #### Install libqt-jami, Ubuntu based